Une tradition d'excellence

 In certain cases, a bad design can result in unclear words, forcing the reader to break the spine in order to understand the text...

-Do not hesitate to have your design checked over by a binder who specializes in perfect binding!
+Do not hesitate to have your design validated by a binder specializing in thermal binding.